skym97/Portfolio/README.md

 ### XML Writing

 I completed a XML writing certificate course at Technical Writer HQ.
-At the end of the course, a capstone project was required to complete the course.
-For my capstone project, using Oxygen XML Editor (while writing in DITA XML) I created a generic user manual for an "Example Software" (a fictional company) on how to navigate account settings and profile information.
+At the end of the course, a capstone project was required to complete the class.
+For my capstone project, I used Oxygen XML Editor (while writing in DITA XML) I created a generic user manual for an "Example Software" (a fictional company) on how to navigate account settings and profile information.

 * *[XML Capstone Project](https://github.com/skym97/Portfolio/blob/7355292a112554f753a02b91d6fea93085941e58/XML%20Writing%20Capstone%20Project.pdf)*